7 Kitchen Gadgets that Make Healthy Eating Easy

 Make your own yogurt for breakfast

 Yogurt is high in protein, calcium and nutrients, making it a great addition to the breakfast table.
-But you don't have to stock up at the store to have yogurt every day; the Euro Cuisine Automatic Yogurt Maker lets you easily make your own at home.
+But you don't have to stock up at the store to have yogurt every day; the Cuisinart CMY-100 Electronic Yogurt Maker with Automatic Cooling lets you easily make your own at home.

 Thicken soups without adding calories